inkVerb/VIP/201/Lesson-12.md

 ls -lF
 ```

 This is where "snap" applications are installed.
 Snap is different from the system Debian repository structure.
-It has its own install and repository structure, but is included in the Ubuntu Software Center as of Ubuntu 18.04
+It has its own install and repository structure, but is included in the Ubuntu Software Center as of Ubuntu 18.04.

-Snap is a more powerful way of managing apps because it runs every app in its own "container", so if it crashes it does not risk crashing the entire system
+Snap is a more powerful way of managing apps because it runs every app in its own "container", so if it crashes it does not risk crashing the entire system.

 ### Connected gadgets